Home | Browse Topics | Family law | Relationships and break-ups | Classifying and valuing relationship property

 Relationship property is the property that must be divided between the parties when their relationship ends.
 Relationship property will usually include:

-• family home and chattels (including the family car, household furniture, and anything else owned by the family or used for family purposes).
-These are all usually considered relationship property regardless of who paid for them or when they were acquired
+• family home and property (“chattels”) (including the family car, household furniture, and anything else owned by the family or used for family purposes – these are all usually considered relationship property regardless of who paid for them or when they were acquired)

-• property owned jointly or in equal shares by the spouses or partners
+• property owned jointly or in equal shares by the partners

 • property acquired during the relationship (if the property was acquired before the relationship but it was intended for common use or benefit, it can be considered relationship property)